Translating predictive distributions into informative priors: Introduction

-Translation is the process of using information from predictive elicitation to set the corresponding informative prior for a model.
-Translation, as a distinct step in the prior specification process, has received less attention than elicitation.
-A simple predictive approach is to directly model the elicited, observable quantity.
-This direct approach requires no translation.
-For example, the Bayesian quantile-parameterised likelihood \citep{hadlock_quantile-parameterized_2017, keelin_quantile-parameterized_2011} approach of \citet{perepolkin_hybrid_2021} involves updating directly elicited information in light of observations.
+One simple approach to this task is to directly model the elicited quantity.
+This requires no translation step.
+For example, \citet{perepolkin_hybrid_2021} directly updated elicited information in light of observations using a Bayesian quantile-parameterised likelihood.
 Such direct approaches are currently only feasible for simple models with no latent structure.
-For models with simple latent structure, it is sometimes possible to elicit information about an invertible function of the parameters \citep[e.g.][]{chaloner_graphical_1993}.
-In these cases it is possible to analytically translate the elicited information into a prior for the parameters.
-Translation is also clear for conjugate models \citep{percy_bayesian_2002}, as if we specify the target prior predictive distribution using the conjugate distribution, then the prior predictive distribution determines the values for the hyperparameters of the prior \citep[related to the idea of ``reverse Bayes'' in][]{held_reverse-bayes_2022}.
-Translation, however, is unclear in general for nonconjugate models \citep{gribok_backward_2004}, although techniques for specific models with specific latent structure are numerous, and include linear regression \citep{ibrahim_properties_1997}, logistic regression \citep{bedrick_bayesian_1997, chen_prior_1999}, Cox models \citep{chaloner_graphical_1993}, contingency table analyses \citep{good_bayesian_1967}, hierarchical models \citep[noting that the space of possible hierarchical models is vast]{hem_robustifying_2021}, and autoregressive time-series models \citep{jarocinski_priors_2019}.
-Nevertheless, a model-agnostic approach with a corresponding generic implementation would be preferable, as noted by \citet{gelman_prior_2017} and \citet{mikkola_prior_2021}.
+For models with simple latent structure, eliciting information about an invertible function of the parameters may be possible \citep[e.g.][]{chaloner_graphical_1993}, enabling analytic translation into a prior for the parameters.
+Translation is also clear for conjugate distributions, since the prior predictive distribution determines the prior hyperparameter values \citep{percy_bayesian_2002}.
+Translation, however, is unclear in general for nonconjugate models \citep{gribok_backward_2004}.
+Techniques exist for specific models with specific latent structures, including for logistic regression \citep{chen_prior_1999}, contingency table analyses \citep{good_bayesian_1967} and hierarchical models \citep{hem_robustifying_2021}, but a model-agnostic approach is needed for models outwith these classes, as noted by \citet{mikkola_Prior_2023}.